Jump to:

 Persona 5 is a traditional JRPG that combines dungeon crawler, turn-based combat, and social simulation mechanics into one, outstanding package, making it distinctly unique compared to other games similar to Genshin Impact.
 It’s also one of the best-selling RPGs of all time, surpassing 10,000,000 copies back in 2024.

-If you’re into dungeon crawler games and see yourself enjoying social-sim mechanics that’ll let you connect with several Genshin-esque, vibrant characters, then heads up – you’ve just found your next favorite game!
+If you’re into immersive dungeon crawler games and see yourself enjoying social-sim mechanics that’ll let you connect with several Genshin-esque, vibrant characters, then heads up, because you’ve just found your next favorite game!

 5. The Legend of Zelda: Breath of the Wild [Best Game for Open World Exploration]